 Round 1, 9th Overall – Mikael Granlund, C (HIFK Helsinki, SM-liiga)

 Granlund followed up that performance with a 67-point showing in the 2017-18 NHL season, which included 46 assists.
 It was no secret that Granlund’s playmaking skills were making him quite a fan favorite in Minnesota, however, his stint came to an end during the 2018-19 season.
-On February 25, 2019, the Wild traded him to the Nashville Predators in exchange for Kevin Fiala.
-The trade seemed to work out for Minnesota as Granlund has dropped off since the trade, putting up just 62 points in 130 games with the Predators compared to the 317 in 461 contests that he had with Wild.
-Meanwhile, Fiala has looked great for the Wild over the past two shortened NHL seasons.
-He’s registered 94 points in 114 games since the start of 2019-20 ( 67-point pace in an 82-game season) and will continue to be a big part of the team’s offense going forward.
+On Feb.
+25, 2019, the Wild traded him to the Nashville Predators in exchange for Kevin Fiala.
+The trade seemed to work out for both teams as Granlund has produced 144 points in 233 games with the Predators compared to the 317 in 461 contests that he had with Wild.

 Round 2, 39th Overall – Brett Bulmer, RW (Kelowna Rockets, WHL)

 Despite how defense was an issue in 2009-10, the Wild decided to draft another forward with their second draft pick.
 This time it was Kelowna Rockets right-winger Brett Bulmer, who was coming off of a 40-point performance in 65 games.
 After spending more time with the Rockets, Bulmer made his NHL debut with Minnesota to open the 2011-12 season.
 He played nine games that year, tallying just three assists before being sent back to the Western Hockey League so that Minnesota wouldn’t burn a year off of his contract.